The _config file

 });

-This value can be set from CLI with --open or -o.
+This value can be set from CLI with the --open or -o options.
 For example: deno task lume --serve --open

 middlewares

-Use this option to add middleware to the local web server.
-There are some middleware options for common needs at lume/middlewares/*, but you can create custom middleware easily.
+Use this option to add middlewares to the local web server.
+There are some common utilities available at lume/middlewares/*, but you can create custom middlewares easily.
 More info in the Server documentation.

 import expires from "lume/middlewares/expires.ts";